LaunchCodeEducation/aws-basics/content/s3/walkthrough/static-websites/react-static-website/_index.md

 ### Validation

-Now that you have attached a `Policy` to your bucket you should now be able to access your static website using the link found under the `Static Website` section under your `Properties` tab!
+Now that you have attached a `Policy` to your bucket, you should be able to access your static website using the link found under the `Static Website` section under your `Properties` tab!

 ![Working React Static Website](pictures/react-static-website-view.png?classes=border)